nishanths/zoom.js/README.md

 ## Repo status

-_August 2020_: I will be actively maintaining this repository again, reviewing pull requests, and implementing features in the next 2 months.
+~~August 2020~~ _October 2020_: I will be actively maintaining this repository again, reviewing pull requests, and implementing features in the next 2 months.
 The plan is to release a new major version with a more versatile API and better support for `<figure>` elements, `srcset` attributes, etc. I apologize for any lack of activity and response earlier.

 _May 2020_: This package is not actively developed,  except for pull requests which will be actively reviewed + merged.